 6 types of synthetic insulation to look out for

 As mentioned, there are many big brands with their own trademark synthetic technology.
 Below are 5 of the very best, with examples of the outdoor clothing brands that use them.
 Further down you’ll also find our pick of some of the best vegan insulated jackets available now!

 Originally developed for the US army, PrimaLoft is a high-performance synthetic technology, with great warmth to weight ratio.
 They also make a conscious effort to use environmentally friendly materials which are all 100% vegan – awesome.
 This is in the jacket I use and I love it.

 Used by Patagonia

-Polartec is another brand which not only innovative in vegan insulation it also pioneers sustainable and recycled materials.
+Polartec is another brand which is not only innovative in vegan insulation but also pioneers sustainable and recycled materials.
 They have a variety of different insulated products, ranging from lightweight warmth for milder conditions to hard-wearing insulation designed for the harshest of weather.